mikec3/heroku-deploy-node/README.md

 	"node" : "16.3.0" // REPLACE_WITH_YOUR_VERSION
 }
 ```
-4. Create a front end
+4. Create a front end & remove the default git repo (we're using git at the root folder of this project)
 ```
   npx create-react-app client
   cd client